yast/yast.github.io/doc/travis-integration.md

 For each branch on the git repository a different tag of the docker image is used.
 E.g. the master branch always uses the *latest* tag and the SLE12 SP2 maintenance branch uses the *sle12-sp* tag.
-To see all available tags check docker image on dockerhub (more below).
+To see all available tags check docker image on registry.opensuse.org or dockerhub (more below).

 ### Open Build Service